 5. AVOID PINTEREST.

-Maybe it's easy for me to say this as Pinterest wasn't around when I was getting married. what I mean is don't get too bogged down with specifics before you have even tried anything on!
+Maybe it's easy for me to say this as Pinterest wasn't around when I was getting married.
+What I mean is don't get too bogged down with specifics before you have started shopping.
 Unless you plan on having a dress designed for you it's bonkers to have too many restrictions before you start. ("I'm looking for ballerina length, 3/4 sleeves, lace but not too lacey, open back with a v neck and a detachable train" someone once said this to me, FACT) - Yes of course you might prefer a sleeve to sleeveless, you might be desperate for that chance to wear a train - thats all cool, but try to have an open mind when you go shopping.
-Especially with our vintage collection, we have so many unusual shapes and styles that it's madness to discount them without even trying them on.
-Use your time wisely and try on as any varying shapes as you can.
+Use your time wisely and try on as many varying shapes as you can.
 I always say its good to try the things that are "wrong" as it helps you be more certain when something is "right".

 6. DONT EXPECT THE LIGHTENING BOLT